ZACHSTRIVES/Draw-Guess-Game/README.md

 ### Team communication
 Our team consists of four members.
 At the beginning of the project, we established a social group on social software to communicate the progress of the project in a timely manner.
 In addition, a weekly face-to-face meeting is scheduled to be held every Wednesday at 4 pm.

-Two weeks after the initial plan was implemented, we found that network communication and limited face-to-face communication did not help us follow up the project in time.
+In the middle of the project, we found that network communication and limited face-to-face communication did not help us follow up the project in time.
 It is difficult to accomplish project goals in a limited time.
 So we changed our plan to meet at school every day and write code together.
 The face-to-face communication greatly improved our work efficiency and enabled the project to be successfully completed within a limited time.
 We have a dedicated person responsible for recording the daily work progress, which is recorded in Google Docs.
-Detailed meeting minutes can be obtained from ["Meeting Records"]().
+Detailed meeting minutes can be obtained from ["Meeting Records"](https://docs.google.com/document/d/1vE3WjJcJxce5TtOyfvuP1DwZO3qvm0mo_t8JQNdIz7c/edit).